dougwatson/gige/README.md

 # README #

 This repo is for archive and knowledge sharing purposes.
-There is no support becasue I don't use these cameras anymore- but pull requests and forks are welcome.
+There is no support because I don't use these cameras anymore- but pull requests and forks are welcome.
 It's for developers who want to explore GIGE camera control with a 100% pure GO solution (no drivers needed).
-I developed this for aca2440 cameras, but should work with small changes for other GIGE camera manufacturers as well.
+I developed this for aca2440 cameras, but has also been tested with some Lucid cameras and should work with small changes for other GIGE camera manufacturers as well.

 ### About ###

 Controlling GIGE Vision cameras like the Basler line of ethernet cameras (i.e. aca2440-20gc).
 This is a pure Go application that enables reading and writing to memory registers in the camera over a UDP connection.
+It has been tested on Linux and MacOS platforms.

 ### Quick start ###